hyperledger-archives/grid-rfcs/0000-product.md

         UNSET_TYPE = 0;
         GS1 = 1;
     }
-    // type and identifier are used in deriving the state address ProductType type = 1;
+    // product_type and product_id are used in deriving the state address ProductType product_type = 1;
-    string identifier = 2;
+    string product_id = 2;
     string owner = 3;
     repeated PropertyValues properties = 4;
 }
 ```

-If a product with identifier already exists the transaction is invalid.
+If a product with product_id already exists the transaction is invalid.

 The signer of the transaction must be an agent in the Pike state and must
 belong to an organization in Pike state, otherwise the transaction is invalid.
 The agent must have the permission can_create_product for the organization,
 otherwise the transaction is invalid.

-If the product type is GS1, the organization must contain a GS1 Company Prefix
+If the product_type is GS1, the organization must contain a GS1 Company Prefix
 in its metadata (gs1_company_prefixes), and the prefix must match the company
-prefix in the identifier, which is a gtin if GS1, otherwise the transaction is
+prefix in the product_id, which is a gtin if GS1, otherwise the transaction is
 invalid.

-The properties must be valid for the product type.
+The properties must be valid for the product_type.
 For example, if the product
 is GS1 product, its properties must only contain properties that are included
 in the GS1 Schema.
 If it includes a property not in the GS1 Schema the
 transaction is invalid.  _The base GS1 schema will be defined in a future RFC._